 “After hearing all that I’m a bit confused,” she said, “but why don’t you tell me what you want and let’s see if it becomes clear.”
 She smiled, a good sign.

 “Okay, what I’d like to do is get out of class a few minutes early so I can find my first ride and make sure he doesn’t leave without me.
-I don’t know what class he has eighth period, and I don’t know his cell number either.”
+I don’t know what class he has eighth period, and I don’t know his cell number either.
+But I know he has a class on this side of the campus, so I should be able to spot him as he’s walking to catch his ride.”

 “I think I can let you out early.
 Is five minutes enough?
 Or would ten minutes be better?”